 Summertime is the perfect time to go on a road trip!
-One of the things I love about Atlanta Georgia is its proximity to so many other states and great cities.
+One of the things I love about Atlanta, Georgia is its proximity to so many other states and great cities.
 A few times a year I go on an Atlanta road trip to many of these cities and plan to go on even more!
-In this post of Atlanta road trip ideas I will share with you all the basic things to do see and eat in these cities.
+Whether you’re looking for the best weekend trip or a longer getaway, I’ll share all the best things to do see and eat in these cities.
 So pack your bag, fill up your gas tank and hit the road!

 Amelia Island Florida:

 It has been a few years since I have visited Amelia Island, but it remains one of my favorite road trips from Atlanta and one of the best places to relax and get away from it all.
 For several years in a row I stayed at Omni Amelia Island Plantation Resort.
 This is a large property with a main hotel as well as villas and homes.
 If you are seeking something more luxurious check into the Ritz Carlton Amelia Island which is fabulous!

 The tree canopies on Amelia Island make you feel as if you are in a fairy tale.
 With trails all through the island this is also a perfect place to go bike riding.
 Head over to Fernandina beach to their “old fashioned” main street named Centre Street.
 Here you will find specialty shops and restaurants set in vintage Victorian homes.
 Be sure to grab some fudge!
 The first time I was on this street I felt as if I was on Main St. in Disney World.
 Amelia Island holds many events during the year including the “Isle of Eight Flags Shrimp Festival”, The Amelia Island Jazz Festival and the Amelia Island Blues Festival.